Hall Overton: Death

 Overton died on November 24, 1972, aged 52, from cirrhosis of the liver.
 A little more than a year earlier, on May 20, 1971, his opera Huckleberry Finn, commissioned by the Barney Jaffin Foundation, was presented by The Juilliard Opera Company.

 Family

 Overton married Nancy Swain (1926–2009) in 1949, with whom he had two sons, Richard Adair (Rick) Overton and Steven Swain Overton.

 Compositions

-This is a partial list of his compositions.